-This paper focuses on the recent experiences of leaseholders on London council estates, and argues that the ongoing wave of urban renewals, largely carried out by multinational development companies, encouraged and supported by London boroughs, exposes a contradiction between the neoliberal discourses extolling the benefits of home ownership and the lived experiences of those working class tenants who exercised the option to buy their homes.
-The political policies and discourses of right-to-buy ‘sold’ council tenants (leasehold) home ownership as something that would provide them greater security, private property rights, and a fuller stake in a home-owning democracy (Forrest and Hirayama 2015).
-At the same time, the broader promise of right-to-buy was that the new home-owners would also have a means to accumulate wealth over time, in line with a privatised notion of asset-based welfare (Arundel and Doling 2017; Soaita and Searle 2016).
-But as we show in this paper, leaseholders in London council estates undergoing renewal are subject to forms of displacement that suggest that this promise of security and wealth accumulation was ill-founded.
-We argue that while neoliberal policies such as the right-to-buy moved many people out of council tenant status and offered them the opportunity to invest in their home and community, ongoing estate renewals in which leaseholders experience displacement pressures demonstrate a set of contradictions between right-to-buy rhetoric and right-to-buy realities.
+This paper focuses on the recent experiences of leaseholders on three London council estates, and suggests the ongoing wave of urban renewals exposes a contradiction between neoliberal discourses extolling the benefits of home ownership and the lived experiences of those who exercised the option to buy their homes.
+The idea of right-to-buy ‘sold’ council tenants (leasehold) home ownership as something that would provide greater security, private property rights, and a fuller stake in a home-owning democracy (Forrest and Hirayama 2015).
+At the same time, it offered a means to accumulate wealth in line with a privatised notion of asset-based welfare.
+But as we show in this paper, leaseholders on London council estates undergoing renewal are being subject to forms of displacement that suggest this promise of security and wealth accumulation was ill-founded.
+Drawing on narrative interviews with leaseholders on three supposedly ‘unpopular’ London estates undergoing renewal, we hence highlight multiple contradictions between right-to-buy rhetoric and right-to-buy realities.

-Though critiques of right-to-buy policies are not new (see Kleinhans and van Ham 2013; Murie 2016) - with many commentators noting that significant numbers of right-to-buy properties ultimately fell into the hands of those who rented them out to others (via buy-to-let) (Sprigings and Smith 2012) - there has been little attention devoted to the effective ‘betrayal’ of working class residents who bought their properties on London council estates.
-While their displacement is ostensibly something that will benefit members of the wider community, as well as London at large, given the perceived need for more housing in the capital, we follow Beswick and Penny (2018) in suggesting that current residents are seeing their homes (and their stake in the future) destroyed to enable the further financialisation of housing.
-This is a process that supports global institutional investors, private equity and hedge funds, rather than those who bought their own homes under right-to-buy (see also Aalbers 2017).
+Though critiques of right-to-buy policies are not new - with commentators noting that many right-to-buy properties ultimately fell into the hands of those who rented them out to others (via buy-to-let) (Kleinhans and van Ham 2013) - there has been little said about the effective ‘betrayal’ of working-class residents who bought their properties on London council estates.
+While their displacement is ostensibly something that will benefit members of the wider community given the perceived need for more housing in the capital, we follow Beswick and Penny (2018) in suggesting that current residents are seeing their homes (and their stake in the future) destroyed to enable the financialisation of housing and processes of ‘accumulation via dispossession’ (Harvey 2005).
+These processes inevitably support global institutional investors, private equity and hedge funds rather than those who bought their own homes under right-to-buy (Aalbers 2017; Christophers 2018).